 1. A Hearty Chicken Soup

 I love adding enough broth to cover the bottom of the chicken in order to make a hearty chicken soup recipe.
 Besides the tender and juicy chicken, you will also be able to enjoy the most flavorful and rich soup.

-On the other hand, if you prefer more like a rotisserie style, you don’t need to add any broth at all.
-Once the chicken is finished cooking in the crockpot.
+On the other hand, if you prefer more like a rotisserie-style, you don’t need to add any broth at all.
+Once the chicken is finished cooking in the slow cooker.
 Carefully remove it and place it under the broiler for 5 minutes until the skin is slightly browned and crispy.